coderabbitai/coderabbit-docs/docs/integrations/self-hosted-gitlab.md

 ### **Step 3: Enter Admin Personal Access Token (First time only)**

-If this is the first time you are signing up with your instance, then we need the admin access token for setup.
+If this is the first time you are signing up with your instance, then we will need a admin access token for setting up the CodeRabbit bot.

 #### **Generating Admin Personal Access token**